 Description: Get timer setting of watchdog 3.
-Access mode: Read

 MSB byte = timer setting of watchdog3 (The returned byte consists of LSB and MSB byte.
 The LSB byte signals whether uController responds with the command and it equals to 0x80 plus the value of command; the MSB byte is the value returned by the command)